ganiatgithub/GNA5031_applied12/Instructions.md

 <model answer>

 ## Part 2: Identifying plasmid-borne ARGs and making recommendations
-During your analysis you notice something strange – even though the [species name] isolate came from antibiotic selection, it doesn’t seem to contain any ARGs.
+During your analysis you notice something strange – even though the **species name - maybe C?** isolate came from antibiotic selection, it doesn’t seem to contain any ARGs.
 What’s going on?
 Let’s do some forensic bioinformatics.

 First, let’s rule out a simple mistake – perhaps your collaborator got the files mixed up and they’ve given you the protein sequences from the wrong organism.
 Let’s check some of the proteins from the isolate to confirm that it is what we think it is.